manhcuongdtbk/jsdoc-experiment/README.md

 pnpm install
 ```

-## Available Functions

-- `sum(a, b)`: Adds two numbers together
-- `subtract(a, b)`: Subtracts the second number from the first
-- `multiply(a, b)`: Multiplies two numbers together
-- `divide(a, b)`: Divides the first number by the second
-- `power(a, b)`: Raises a number to the power of another

-## Documentation

-### Generating Documentation
+## Generating Documentation

-Run the following command to generate the documentation:
+To generate documentation locally:

 ```bash
 pnpm run docs
 ```

 This will create a `docs` directory with the generated documentation.

-### Viewing Documentation

-After generating the documentation, open `docs/index.html` in your web browser to view it.
+You can open `docs/index.html` in your web browser to view it.

+## Viewing Documentation

-The documentation includes:
+The generated documentation includes:
 - Function descriptions
-- Parameter types and descriptions
+- Parameter types
-- Return value types and descriptions
+- Return value types
 - Search functionality
 - Source code links
+- Interactive tutorials

+## Available Functions

+- `sum(a, b)`: Adds two numbers together
+- `subtract(a, b)`: Subtracts b from a
+- `multiply(a, b)`: Multiplies two numbers
+- `divide(a, b)`: Divides a by b
+- `power(base, exponent)`: Raises base to the power of exponent

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.